What Do You Need to File for Divorce?

 - Division of marital assets

-According to Caulder & Valentine of Shelby, North Carolina, shortly after you are served with a complaint for divorce, you should make an appointment with a divorce lawyer if only for a consultation.
+If you served with a divorce complaint, make an appointment with a divorce lawyer according to Caulder & Valentine of Shelby, North Carolina, according to the case of divorce..
 Failing to bring some legal claims in your response may prevent you seeking any type of recovery for the following issues:

 - Any claim for an equitable distribution of your marital assets.